Market

 Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021.

-The maximum number of Options that may be granted pursuant to this ESOP 2021 Plan shall not exceed 9,66,890 Options which
+The maximum number of options that may be granted pursuant to this ESOP 2021 Plan shall not exceed 9,66,890 options which

 shall be convertible into equal number of shares.

-exercise period would be 3 years from the date of respective vesting.
+vesting.
+The exercise period would be 3 years from the date of respective vesting.
+The options will lapse if the employment

-The options will lapse if the employment is terminated prior to vesting.
-Even after the options are vested, the expired options may
+is terminated prior to vesting.
+Even after the options are vested, the options may be forfeited if the employee is terminated to

 These options are equity settled and are accounted for in accordance with the requirement applying to equity settled transactions.